Home

 Bennet Celf

 True?
 So many fun things to do.
-Mess around in the kitchen pickling olives, pottering around my beehives, turning a lamp on the lathe, take a ride along the River Maas, finish off the editing of my next book, Stones in my Clog.
-It's nearly done by the way.
-You can read Chapter One at WHAT HAVE I GOT MYSELF INTO ...
+Mess around in the kitchen pickling olives, pottering around my beehives, turning a lamp on the lathe, take a ride along the River Maas, make a serious start on my seventh book, The man who would be Pope.